-A Christian feast commemorating the birth of Jesus.

 -An annual church festival (December 25) and in some States a legal holiday, in memory of the birth of Christ, often celebrated by a particular church service, and also by special gifts, greetings, and hospitality. [www.Dictionary.com]

 What stand should we take?
-How should we approach Christmas in the light of history and in the light of the Bible?
-This week we'll look at the history of the winter solstice and other pagan celebrations, and continue next week with the Jewish and Christian roots of this favorite of holidays.
+How should we approach this all-encompassing holiday in the light of history and in the light of the Bible?

 The Pagan History: